seanfisk/mastering-eos/manual/contributing/edit.rst

             modified:   manual/contributing/edit.rst

-As you can see, Git is aware of our changes, but we have not yet told Git that we intended to make them.
+As you can see, Git is aware of our change, but we have not yet told Git that we intended to make them.

 Assure Git of our intentions with::